WelingtonMonteiro/mongoose-history-trace/README.md

 mongoose.plugin(mongooseHistoryTrace, options)
 ```
-The plugin will create a new collection with name : historyTrace by default.
+The plugin will create a new collection with name `historyTrace` by default.

 You can also change the name of the collection by setting the configuration customCollectionName:

 ```javascript